DomainDemo: a dataset of domain-sharing activities among different demographic groups on Twitter: Methods

 We collect posts from users in the panel spanning from May 2011 to April 2022.
 We extract the links shared by these users, expand the shortened links when possible, and identify the corresponding domains (e.g., \domain{nytimes.com} for The New York Times).
-This process allows us to determine which user shares which domain and when.
+This process allows us to determine which user shares what domains and when.
 Sharing events, as defined in our study, include posting links in original tweets and retweeting or quoting tweets containing links.
 To reduce noise and the risks of re-identification, we include only domains that are shared by at least 50 unique users throughout the entire period.

 We integrate the demographic information of users with their domain-sharing records to construct a comprehensive table.
 This domain-sharing event table includes the following columns: user\_id, domain, age, gender, race, party, party registration, state, and year-month.
 Each row corresponds to a single sharing event, with users who share the same domains multiple times contributing multiple rows.
 Due to the presence of user identifiers, we cannot release this detailed table.
-Instead, we provide aggregate statistics derived from this table, as detailed below.
+Instead, we provide aggregate statistics derived from this table including \name{}-multivariate and \name{}-univariate.

-To produce \name{}-multivariate, we group the domain-sharing event table by domain, age, gender, race, party (party registration is excluded here), state, and year-month, and calculate the following statistics: the number of shares, the number of unique users who share the domain, and the Gini index of the sharing count across users.
+\name{}-multivariate describes the domain sharing behavior of users across different demographic dimensions simultaneously.
+It includes several variants designed to facilitate different types of research analyses.
+The most granular variant is the monthly distribution data at the domain level, which is produced by grouping the domain-sharing event table by domain, age, gender, race, party (party registration is excluded here), state, and year-month.
+In each bucket, we calculate the following statistics: the number of shares, the number of unique users who share the domain, and the Gini index of the sharing count across users.
 Formally, the Gini index $G$ for a domain is calculated as: